Norman Finkelstein: Terrorism and targeting civilians

 Finkelstein has said that Hamas and Hezbollah have the right to defend their countries from what he sees as Israeli aggression, and that both Israel and Hamas are guilty of targeting civilians.
 Israel, he claims, indiscriminately kills Palestinians, which he says is the same thing as targeting civilians.
-There is an equivalence between these groups and Israel, he argues: "If Hezbollah is a terrorist organization, if you want to make that claim, I won’t argue with you so long as you say further that Israel is a terrorist organization by probably, at least, 25-fold greater."
+There is an equivalence between these groups and Israel, he argues: "If Hezbollah is a terrorist organization, if you want to make that claim, I won't argue with you so long as you say further that Israel is a terrorist organization by probably, at least, 25-fold greater."

+After the October 7 attacks, Finkelstein wrote:

+Finkelstein later explained that this reaction was based on initial reports that only 50 Israelis had been killed in the attack.

 Hezbollah and Hamas

 Finkelstein has expressed solidarity with Hezbollah with respect to defensive actions.

 I was of course happy to meet the Hezbollah people, because it is a point of view that is rarely heard in the United States.
-I have no problem saying that I do want to express solidarity with them, and I am not going to be a coward of a hypocrite about it.
+I have no problem saying that I do want to express solidarity with them, and I am not going to be a coward and a hypocrite about it.

 He has said that Hezbollah has "a serious leadership whose commitment is matched by its intelligence and its incorruptibility" and expressed admiration for its Secretary General Hassan Nasrallah.
 He believes that the 2006 Israel–Hezbollah War demonstrated how to defeat Israel using guerilla warfare.
 Hezbollah militants' superior discipline gives them an edge against Israel's army, Finkelstein argues:

 Finkelstein argues that one of Israel's primary motives for the 2008 offensive in Gaza was that Hamas was "signaling that it wanted a diplomatic settlement of the conflict along the June 1967 border."
 He believes Hamas has joined the international community in "seeking a diplomatic settlement" and has called Hamas's stance toward Israel before the war a "peace offensive".